tegonal/minimalist/README.md

 `ArgsGenerator`.
 The offset is only taken into account for `(Semi)OrderedArgsGenerator`s.

-The default implementation is solely based on the configured [profiles](#profiles-and-envs) - more implementations will follow in an upcoming version of Minimalist.
+The default implementation is solely based on the configured [profiles](#profiles-and-envs) - more implementations will follow in an upcoming version of Variist.

 If you want to provide an own implementation, then you need to make it available to be loaded via `ServiceLoader`.
-Create the file `src/resource/META-INF/services/com.tegonal.minimalist.providers.ArgsRangeDecider` and put the fully qualified name in it.
-Moreover, you need to set `activeArgRangeDecider` in the MinimalistConfig (typically via `minimalist.properties`) to the fully qualified name as well.
+Create the file `src/resource/META-INF/services/com.tegonal.variist.providers.ArgsRangeDecider` and put the fully qualified name in it.
+Moreover, you need to set `activeArgRangeDecider` in the VariistConfig (typically via `variist.properties`) to the fully qualified name as well.

 ## Use a SuffixArgsGeneratorDecider